-3.3 Constraint Specification
+3.3 Constraints

 While the force configuration discussed in the previous section can be used to generate expressive exploded view visualizations, it is sometimes useful to constrain the movement of parts.
 Therefore, our approach allows the interactive addition of joints which restrict the relative movement of parts.
 Available joints include sliders, hinges, ball joints, and universal joints.
 Additionally, the user can provide an importance for individual parts by modifying their mass.
-Parts with higher masses will be less affected by the individual forces and, thus, by the explosion.
+Parts with higher masses will be less affected by the individual forces.
+Thus, these parts will be less affected by the explosion.
 The user can restrict a part from being displaced by assigning an infinite mass.
 This is particularly useful to easily create break-away illustrations where typically only one section of the object is moved away.